Measurement of the $\gamma n\rightarrow K^0\Sigma^0$ differential cross section over the $K^*$ threshold: Selection of events

+\kaon{} candidates were identified via the decay ${K^0_S\rightarrow \pi^0\pi^0\rightarrow (\gamma\gamma)(\gamma\gamma)}$ in the BGO Rugby Ball.
+Two photon pairs were required where the invariant masses were within $\SI{30}{MeV/c^2}$ of the \pion{} mass, which corresponds to $\pm2\sigma$.
 Three additional selection criteria were used to isolate the reaction channel.
 First, the missing mass to the \kaon{} candidates was required to be consistent with the \mysigma{} mass, lying between 1150 and \SI{1250}{MeV/c^2}.
 Secondly, identification of the photon from the decay $\Sigma^0\rightarrow \gamma\Lambda$ was required.
 To achieve this, photons which were not identified as a \pion{} decay photon were boosted into the rest frame of the \mysigma.
 Fig.\,\ref{fig:decay_photon} shows the energy of the boosted \mygamma{} in this frame, where a peak at \SI{75}{MeV} from the two-body \mysigma{} decay is expected.
 A small peak is visible over a large background at this energy, which is consistent with the simulated data.
 The decay photon from the channel $\gamma p \rightarrow K^+$\mysigma{} is also shown, where the signal is cleaner\footnote{This technique was used to identify the $K^+\Sigma^0$ channel in Ref.\,\cite{decayphoton}.}.
-Events were selected where the photon energy was within $\SI{21}{MeV}$ of \SI{75}{MeV}, corresponding to $\pm3\sigma$.
+Events were selected where the photon energy was between $\SI{54}{MeV}$ and \SI{96}{MeV}, corresponding to $\pm3\sigma$.

 The final selection criterion required the detection of exactly two charged particles consistent with the decay $\Lambda\rightarrow\pi^-p$.
 The $\Lambda$ momentum was calculated from the missing momentum to the \kaon{} and the photon from the \mysigma{} decay, and the angle between the charged particles and the $\Lambda$ was determined.
-These angles must lie within the kinematically allowed region shown in Fig.\,\ref{fig:lambda_angles}.
+This angle must lie within the kinematically allowed region shown in Fig.\,\ref{fig:lambda_angles}.
+Nearly all $\pi^-$ and $p$ were detected in the BGO Rugby Ball or SciRi, where no completely clean identification between them could be made.
+All events where at least one charged particle was within the angular limit for the proton and the other for the $\pi^-$ were therefore retained.
 The small angle allowed between the $\Lambda$ and proton in particular, provided a vital constraint for removing other misidentified reaction channels.
-An additional 10\degree{} was allowed to account for detector resolution and the unmeasured initial (Fermi) momentum of the target nucleon within the deuteron.
-Fig.\,\ref{fig:overview_invmass} demonstrates for the deuterium target data set how the different cuts affect the invariant mass distribution of the two \pion{}.
+An additional 10\degree{} was permitted to account for detector resolution and the unmeasured Fermi-momentum of the target nucleon within the deuteron.